Hybrid Camera Pose Estimation with Online Partitioning for SLAM: The Hybrid Formulation

 \subsection{Local Optimization}

 We first reformulate Eq.~\ref{eq:repro} into the sub-problem for $\mathcal{B}^l$, the objective function of the local optimization is defined as

-To iteratively solve Eq.~\ref{eq:locrepro} we follow the Levenberg-Marquardt algorithm~\cite{Levenberg1944}, which is well-known to be sensitive to the initialization.
-Indeed, conventional BA often suffers from converging to the local minima when the starting point is poorly chosen.
-By virtue of our partitioning scheme, we tackle the initialization issue by propagating the intermediate computation values of the parameters of added-in cameras from previous blocks.
+To iteratively solve Eq.~\ref{eq:locrepro} we follow the Levenberg-Marquardt algorithm~\cite{Levenberg1944}, which is known to be sensitive to initialization.
+Indeed, conventional BA often suffers from converging to the local minima when a poor starting point is chosen.
+With our partitioning scheme, we tackle the issue by propagating the intermediate computation values of the parameters of added-in cameras from previous blocks.

 In details, the added-in cameras carry computation values from the previous intra-block local BA, we can thus initialize the local BA iterations of the current block with the intermediate results.
-Hence the local optimization of each block can quasi-distributedly launch as soon as the block is fixed, with no delay on requesting final computation results of previous block.
-Additionally, we broadcast the intermediate values based on the intra-block camera connectivity in a greedy manner.
+Hence the local optimization of each block quasi-distributedly launches as soon as the block is fixed, with no delay on requesting final computation results of previous block.
+Additionally, we broadcast the intermediate values based on the intra-block camera connectivity greedily.